Cinnamon Cassia vs True Cinnamon: Key Differences, Health Risks & How to Choose

 Key Differences Between Cinnamon Cassia and Cinnamon

-Understanding the differences between these two types of cinnamon can help you choose the right one for your culinary needs.
-Here’s a quick comparison:
+Understanding the differences between these two types of cinnamon can help you choose the right one for your culinary and health needs.
+Here’s a detailed comparison:

 Feature Cinnamon Cassia True Cinnamon